Motivic invariant of real polynomial functions and Newton polyhedron: Abstract

 \section{Abstract}

-We propose a computation of real motivic zeta functions for real polynomial functions, using Newton polyhedron.
-As a consequence we show that the weights are blow-Nash invariants of convenient weighted homogeneous polynomials in three variables.
+We give an expression of the motivic zeta function for a real polynomial function in terms of the Newton polyhedron of the function.
+As a consequence, we show that the weights are determined by the motivic zeta function for convenient weighted homogeneous polynomials in three variables.
+We apply this result to \coGR{the} blow-Nash equivalence.

-In Singularity Theory, one aim to classify singular objects with respect to a given equivalence relation.
-We focus on the singularities of function germs.
-We are mainly interested in the case of weighted homogeneous polynomial functions, that is polynomial functions that become homogeneous by assigning a particular weight to each of the variables.
-Concerning such functions, considered as germs at the origin, we tackle the question of the invariance of the weights under a given equivalence relation between germs.
+In Singularity Theory, one aim is to classify singular objects with respect to a given equivalence relation.
+We focus on the singularities of function germs, and more precisely on the case of weighted homogeneous polynomial functions\coGR{;} that is\coGR{,} polynomial functions that satisf\coGR{y}

+We refer to $(w_1,\dots,w_n)\in \mathbb N^n$ as \coGR{weights} and to $d\in \mathbb N$ as the weighted degree of $f$ with respect to $(w_1,\dots,w_n)$. \coGR{W}e tackle the question of the invariance of the weights under a given equivalence relation for germs \coGR{of such functions at the origin}.

-Concerning complex analytic function germs, the first result is this direction is due to K. Saito \cite{Saito} who proved in 1971 that the weights are local analytic invariants of the pair $(\mathbb C^n,f^{-1}(0))$ at the origin, for $f$ a weighted homogeneous polynomial.
-Concerning the topological equivalence, E. Yoshinaga and M. Suzuki \cite{YoSu} in 1979 (and later T. Nishimura \cite{Ni} in 1986) proved the topological invariance of the weights in dimension two, whereas O. Saeki \cite{Saeki} in 1988 treated the three dimensional case.
+Concerning complex analytic function germs, the first result in this direction is due to K.~Saito (\cite[Lemma 4.\coRR{3}]{Saito}).
+He proved that\coRR{, among the weighted homogeneous polynomials with isolated singularities,} the weights are local analytic invariants of the pair $(\mathbb C^n,f^{-1}(0))$ at the origin, for a weighted homogeneous polynomial $f$.
+Concerning the topological equivalence, E.~Yoshinaga and M.~Suzuki \cite{YoSu} in 1979 (and later T. Nishimura \cite{Ni} in 1986) proved the topological invariance of the weights in the two \coGR{variable} case \coRR{with isolated singularities}, whereas O.~Saeki \cite{Saeki} in 1988 \coRR{proved that the weights of a weighted homogeneous polynomial $f$ in $\mathbb C^3$ with an isolated singularity are local topological invariants of the pair $(\mathbb C^3,f^{-1}(0))$ at the origin}.